dbpoll/coursematerials/README.md

 ## Northwestern University

-I have unfortunately lost many of my materials from Northwestern.
+I have unfortunately lost many of my digital materials from teaching at Northwestern.
 However, I will speak a bit about the topics and, time permitting, reproduce some old work.

 ### Computational Neuroscience